grajrb/ProSyncHub/docs/developer-guide.md

 ---

-For questions about documentation, contact the documentation team at docs@prosync.example.com or gauravupadhayay9801@gmail.com.
+For questions about documentation, contact the documentation team at gauravupadhayay9801@gmail.com.